demarcod1/librarianz-scripts/README.md

 </details>

 ## Remake Shortcuts Script
 This script repopulates the `Separated Section Parts` and `Seperated Sibelius Files` folders that organize all the charts on a per-instrument basis and creates a folder exclusively with Sibeilus files.
-Other scripts, such as `upload_files` and `move_chartz` will automatically update the live Digital Library.
+Other scripts, such as `upload_files` and `move_chartz` will automatically update the live Digital Library, so you should only need to run this script if you are adding/deleting/renaming a part.

 <details>
    <summary>Show/Hide Details</summary>